 Another way that Durihana works to reach the North Korean people is by training North Korean defectors in the gospel of Christ.
 As they are discipled and grow, they are able to go back to their people and take the gospel of Jesus to them.
 This gospel of peace is the hope for the peaceful unification of North and South Korea.

 Durihana church in Seoul ministers locally in South Korea, and works to send the gospel to North Korea.
 The church has sent its ministers all over the world, including Southeast Asia, the United States, Mexico, and Europe.
-The church meets Sunday for service, and throughout the week for prayer and Bible study.
+The church meets Sunday for service, and throughout the week for prayer and Bible study, and people may wish to supplement this with online bible studies, if they are not able to make certain sessions.
 There is a weekly Durihana prayer service dedicated to praying for the spread of the gospel in North Korea.

 In the ministry of Durihana church in Seoul, we see God fulfilling with His hand what He commanded through His son- namely, that we take the gospel to Jerusalem, Judea, Samaria and the end of the earth.
 We are kingdom builders, seeking to build the kingdom of God wherever we are.